1967 Kurdish revolt in Iran: Background

 By 1941, when Reza Shah was deposed by the occupying British, his government had had some success in "pacifying" Kurdish tribes.
 In 1943, an important Kurdish party was established in Iran – the Committee of Kurdish Youth (Komala-i-Zhian-i-Kurd) – and in 1945 the movement transformed into the Kurdish Democratic Party of Iran (KDPI).
 Both parties challenged the central Iranian government after World War II.The separatist conflict escalated in 1945, fuelled by Soviet Union support to the Kurds, and eventually leading to the Iran crisis of 1946, which included an attempt of KDPI to establish the independent Republic of Mahabad in Iranian Kurdistan.
 The attempt failed, with the military victory of the Iranian forces and the Republic was abolished, with its leaders executed.
 Some 1,000 died during the crisis.
-In the aftermath of Mahabad’s collapse, the KDP‐I "effectively ceased to exist", with an exception of a handful of exiles in Iraq.
-The party’s urban supporters essentially disappeared into obscurity and, for the next 15 years, there was virtually no Kurdish political activity.
+In the aftermath of Mahabad's collapse, the KDP-I "effectively ceased to exist", with an exception of a handful of exiles in Iraq.
+The party's urban supporters essentially disappeared into obscurity and, for the next 15 years, there was virtually no Kurdish political activity.
 The absence of a local Kurdish armed force in Iran, and of a large urban population ready to be mobilized against the central government, left Iranian Kurds waiting for an external shock to provide an opportunity, much as the Second World War had.

 Revival of KDPI and Kurdish battle of 1967

 The shock for the Iranian Kurdish national movement came with the eruption of the First Iraqi–Kurdish War in neighboring Iraq in 1961.
-When the 1958–1961 rapprochement in Iraq collapsed, the KDP‐Iran supported Iraqi Kurds; in the process, the leadership and subsequent social orientation of both Iran's and Iraq's Kurdish Democratic Parties turned conservative.
-Facing a newly consolidated Iraqi government by 1965, Mulla Mustafa turned against his former military allies and KDP‐I supporters and came to an agreement with the Shah, that called for him to "restrain" KDP‐I activities against the Iranian government.
-Mullah Mustafa went further, "subordinating the struggle in Iran to that in Iraq" and "warning that KDP‐Iran militants would not be tolerated in Iraqi Kurdistan".
-The result of this was that the conservative leadership of the KDP‐Iran was ousted and new, mostly former Iranian Tudeh (Communist) Party leaders took over the party's leadership.
+When the 1958–1961 rapprochement in Iraq collapsed, the KDP-Iran supported Iraqi Kurds; in the process, the leadership and subsequent social orientation of both Iran's and Iraq's Kurdish Democratic Parties turned conservative.
+Facing a newly consolidated Iraqi government by 1965, Mulla Mustafa turned against his former military allies and KDP-I supporters and came to an agreement with the Shah, that called for him to "restrain" KDP-I activities against the Iranian government.
+Mullah Mustafa went further, "subordinating the struggle in Iran to that in Iraq" and "warning that KDP-Iran militants would not be tolerated in Iraqi Kurdistan".
+The result of this was that the conservative leadership of the KDP-Iran was ousted and new, mostly former Iranian Tudeh (Communist) Party leaders took over the party's leadership.
 They formed a Revolutionary Committee and declared their support for sporadic peasant uprisings against the National Police around Mahabad and Urumiya.
-Lacking a significant social base, this new leadership was quickly crushed: even though the KDPI's forces managed to inflict serious losses on the Iranian army, they failed due to lack of logistical support.
+Lacking a significant social base, this new leadership was quickly crushed: even though the KDPI's forces managed to inflict losses on the Iranian army, they failed due to lack of logistical support.
 Within months, eight of the eleven members of the Revolutionary Committee had been murdered by Iranian soldiers, and the movement lasted less than eighteen months.
 Over 40 KDPI party members were killed and their bodies handed over by Mullah Mustafa's men to the Iranian authorities.